Staking out Springfield:How a Chinatown High Schooler Takes His Community’s Fight to Lawmakers

 Source: Shuxi / Chinatown Spotlight

-For Luu, May 6 was a milestone.
-It marked his first time traveling to the state capital to lobby lawmakers, part of an annual mobilization known as Asian American Action Day (AAA Day).
-His mission was personal: persuade Preston to support legislation that expands healthcare coverage to low-income immigrants.
+Luu took his maiden trip to Springfield lawmakers as part of an annual mobilization known as Asian American Action Day (AAA Day).
+His mission was personal: to persuade Preston to support legislation that expands healthcare coverage to low-income immigrants.

 The persistence paid off.
-Preston, who chairs the State Senate Black Caucus, stopped and listened attentively to the high schooler's appeal, later telling the group he would continue seeking revenue streams to fund immigrant healthcare initiatives.
+Preston, who chairs the State Senate Black Caucus, stopped and listened attentively to the high schooler's appeal, later telling the group he would continue seeking revenue streams to fund the healthcare initiatives.

 Coalition for a Better Chinese American Community organized 55 Chinese American volunteers to participate, including high school students, young immigrants, and seniors.
 Pictured are the volunteers posing for a group photo in front of the state capitol building.